 If you love mangoes, you will love this homemade mango jam without pectin.
 It’s not only easy to make but tastes absolutely delicious too!

 Making this homemade jam is very simple.
-All you need is three ingredients – mangoes, sugar and lemon juice; and within 45 minutes (from the time you peel the fruits until the jam is cooked) you can have a jar of lovely homemade mango jam, all ready to be enjoyed.
+All you need is three ingredients – mangoes, sugar and lemon juice; and within 45 minutes (from the time you peel the fruits until the jam is cooked) you can have a jar of lovely homemade mango jam (or mango preserves as some call it), all ready to be enjoyed.

-- Ripe mango fruit are normally yellow in color.
+- Mangoes - choose well ripened mangoes.
+Ripe mango fruit are normally yellow in color.
 Some variants are red and green so it is hard to decide just by the skin color.
-The more effective way to know if a mango is ripe or not is by giving it a light squeeze.
+The more effective way to know if a mango is ripe is by giving it a light squeeze.
 Unripe mangoes will be hard.
 If the mango gives in to the light squeeze, it is ripe and ready to use.

 Cooking the fruits